T R U T O N

 chemel

-The chemels that are able to release in their environment all of their produced ergons, in full, are the "hot" chemels, called hotons; those that are able to release only a bit (or a fragment) of their produced ergons are the "warm" chemels, called warmons; and finally, those chemels that are not able to release at all (totally or partially) its produced ergons are the "cold" chemels, called coldons.
+The stable chemels that are able to release in their environment all of their produced ergons, in full, are the "hot" chemels, called hotons; those that are able to release only a portion of their produced ergons are the "warm" chemels, called warmons; and finally, those chemels that are not able to release at all (totally or partially) its produced ergons are the "cold" chemels, called coldons.

 hoton